-You must register the death within 5 days.
+Unless the Coroner is involved, you must register the death within five days.
 You must ideally be a member of the family.
 If this is not possible it should be someone who was present at the death, the person instructing the funeral director or the occupier of the premises in which the death occurred.

 - the person's full name at time of death and any names previously used, including maiden surname